TaylorCustom Product Development

 I had done a lot of mechanical design work, and was very familiar with CAD software, but I was late in learning to sculpt organic forms this way.
 At one point I saw a computer sculpting demo, and I showed the demonstrator one of my items...
 I asked him how long it would take him to model such a piece, and he answered: "a couple of hours".
 The piece in question may have taken me a month!

 Read the explanatory captions of the photos below to learn more about the process.
-This page gives an in-depth account of the creation of one of my more complex items, the anatomical eye with optics.
+This page gives an in-depth account of the creation of one of my more complex items, the anatomical eye with optics, and this page describes my transition to using high-tech tools for model making.